 These barley pumps moved the grain and water mixture from the steep tanks at a rate of 1,500 bushels per hour to a centrifugal pump for washing before being distributed elsewhere into various compartments where the water was drained off prior to being sent along back on the conveyor system.
 [This photo courtesy miSci - Museum of Innovation and Science.]

 This photo shows the germinating floor in the malthouse.
 The two lower floors in the germinating house contained the germinating compartments while the top floor contained the ventilation system along with centrifugal pumps for water and air compressors for aerating the steep tanks.
 The system employed for germination was the Saladin-Prinz pneumatic system which was automated to provide eight day germination and 72 hours kiln drying.
 The germinating rooms contained four compartments 86 feet long by 12 feet wide and 4 feet deep with a perforated galvanized steel base 3 feet above the concrete floor with sufficient drainage.
 On the top of the side walls of each compartment, the malt turning machines traveled on rack bar rails.
 These machines rotated continuously in opposite directions in order to loosen the growing grains without injuring them.
 Here, the barley was kept at a constant temperature sufficient to allow it to begin to grow.
 During this time, the barley kernels release various enzymes such as amylase and peptase along with large amounts of carbon dioxide.
 These gases were removed and replaced with fresh purified air.
 After the growing process is completed, the barley is referred to as "green malt".
 Beneath the front of each compatment, a scraper fed the malt to a conveyor which delivered it to the green malt evelvator on top of the kiln house where it was distributed to the kiln floor.
-[This is the point at which specific technical details of the brewing and fermenting process get complicated; I have done my best to accurately summarize them but please excuse and/or correct any technical discrepancies herein.]
+[This is the point at which specific technical details of the brewing and fermenting process get complicated; I have done my best to accurately summarize them.]

 The "Water Battery" in the Malt House consisted of two variable speed motors (up to 1425 RPM) that powered the 250 GPM centrifugal pumps that washed the barley coming from the steep tanks.
 [This photo courtesy miSci - Museum of Innovation and Science.]